rand3289/OutNet/readme.md

 * It can "open" additional ports for your distributed services to accept connections.
 * OutNet can tell your other local services the "routable/public/external" IP.
 * OutNet has a peer list for your other local distributed services.
 They can find peers by querying it.
 * To support other distributed services OutNet provides a library for signature creation and verification using private and public key.
-(Your private key does not have to be shared with your other services)
+Your private key does not have to be shared with your other services.

 ## Querying OutNet service